UW-Hydro/VIC/README.txt

 New Features:
 -------------

-Added simplistic computation of water table position.
+Added computation of water table position.

 	Files Affected: